Big Data Analytics for Logistics and Transportation: What the Foundation Requires

-Big data analytics for logistics and transportation holds genuine promise.
-Route optimisation, demand forecasting, carrier performance scoring, and fuel cost modelling are all within reach.
-But in most logistics environments, these capabilities do not fail because the technology is wrong.
-They fail because the data underneath them is not ready.
+Route optimisation, demand forecasting, carrier performance scoring, and fuel cost modelling are all within reach for logistics and transportation businesses.
+But in most environments, these capabilities do not fail because the technology is wrong.
+They fail because the data underneath them is not ready — fragmented across TMS, WMS, telematics, and ERP; defined inconsistently between teams; and owned by no one at the boundaries.

-This page explains what big data analytics requires from a logistics or transportation business — and where that foundation is most likely to be missing.
+This page explains what big data analytics requires from a logistics or transportation business, and where that foundation is most likely to be missing.
+For where specific data science use cases add operational value and what leadership decisions they require, see Data Science in Logistics.

 In logistics and transportation, big data analytics refers to the use of large, structured or semi-structured data sets to support operational and strategic decisions.
 This includes: